 1. Checking and identification cards Verification

-Bartenders who wish to stay on the job for a long need to take this rule and duty seriously in other to avoid causing harm to the bar and facing heavy repercussions.
+Bartenders who wish to stay on the job for an extended time need to take this rule and duty seriously to avoid causing harm to the bar and facing heavy repercussions.

 2. Crafting of Menu

 One of the primary responsibilities of bartenders involves crafting the menu to suit guests’ preferences and tastes.
-It is expected that a bartender will perform some tweaking and adjustments to the bar menu once in a while to reflect current trends.
+A bartender is expected to perform some tweaking and adjustments to the bar menu once in a while to reflect current trends.

 3. Serving customers and processing payments

-Taking orders and serving guests correctly and accurately is one of the most important tasks of a bartender.
-Guests have to have utility and their money’s worth and bartenders have the responsibility of ensuring that.
+Taking orders and serving guests correctly and accurately are one of the most important tasks of a bartender.
+Guests must have utility and their money’s worth, and bartenders are responsible for ensuring that.
 Also, being proficient in processing payment methods is one thing required of bartenders.

-Failure to take and process payments accurately may put the bar in acquiring losses and the bartender has to be up to the task to avoid shortchanging the bar.
-Having, and being proficient in new restaurants or bar tech payments options like the POS systems will always ensure that money is not lost.
+Failure to take and process payments accurately may put the bar to acquire losses, and the bartender has to be up to the task to avoid shortchanging the bar.
+Being proficient in new restaurant or bar tech payment options like POS systems will ensure that money is not lost.

 See How To Write A Good Customer Service Resume + Free Examples